 A new -ATTRIBUTE option allows you to specify more printing requirements. -ATTRIBUTE supersedes -FORM and -AT, although -FORM and -AT are still supported.

-A new -NOCOPY option prevents a copy of the file from being made into a SPOOL\DATA directory.
+A new -NOCOPY option prevents a copy of the file from being created in the SPOOL\DATA\ directory.
 The option is used with exceptionally long files or for security reasons.